TosinJs/TosinJs/README.md

 ### Hi there, Welcome to my Github page

-TosinJs is a freshman software developer, with a focus on Backend Development.
+TosinJs is a software developer, with a focus on Backend Development.
 He is committed to learning new skills and collaborating with others in to acheive great things.

  ---